memudualimatou/memudualimatou/README.md

-# Hi there, I'm Memudu Alimatou Sadia Anike 👋
+# Hi there, I'm Anike sadia👋

 ### I am a computer vision enginer and data scientist.